Latest update: Monday 9th August 2021

 ● Most countries require a PCR or LAMP test but it is your responsibility to check which test is required for entry to your country and from your airline.
 You must also check if they need a printed copy of the test or will accept a digital copy by email.

 ● You cannot use the UK NHS test for departing travel.
 You must book a private test.
 Here are local private clinics close to the Academy: Pontcanna Medicspot, Nomad Travel Clinic near St. David’s Centre, Vivo Clinic Cathedral Road, Boots Cardiff.
-Also, Cardiff Airport offers PCR testing even if you are not flying from there.
+Also, PCR tests are available at Cardiff City Stadium with Express Test and Cardiff Airport offers PCR testing even if you are not flying from there.

 ● Cardiff Airport offers rapid and standard PCR testing.
 You receive the results by email and it is your responsibility to print if you need to show a printed copy of your results on departure (most airports and airlines require a printed copy).
 Rapid PCR tests results are available in 4 hours, Standard PCR tests usually in 48 hours.